Key Personnel

 Following his graduation in 1977 with honours in Physics, Trevor joined Marconi Space and Defence Systems in Portsmouth, UK.
 As a senior system engineer at Marconi, Trevor’s responsibilities included analysing MARECS (Inmarsat I) communication payload equipment for nuclear radiation dosages, writing and updating the MARECS payload operations requirements handbook, and Passive Intermodulation (PIM) testing on MARECS payloads with multipaction tests on critical equipment.
 As payload systems analyst for MARECS B and B2, his tasks included performance analysis at payload level, devising diagnostic tests for payload anomalies, writing payload test reports, and support for the delivery and buy-off of the MARECS satellite payloads.

-In 1997 Mr Jones joined Telesat as a Senior Payload Systems Specialist with responsibilities for both internal satellite programs as well as a number of external space consulting programs for international clients.
+In 1997 Trevor joined Telesat as a Senior Payload Systems Specialist with responsibilities for both internal satellite programs as well as a number of external space consulting programs for international clients.
 Since 2000 Mr Jones has been consulting full-time working with a number of clients on a range of GEO and LEO satellite projects for communications, navigation or earth observation missions covering design reviews and payload construction and test.
-Trevor has sound experience in LEO Cubesat and GEO mobile/broadband/HTS payload new business studies including modelling coverage plots, traffic density, link budgets, antenna sizing and trade-offs.
+Trevor has sound experience in LEO Cubesat and GEO mobile, broadband and HTS payload new business studies including modelling coverage plots, traffic density, link budgets, antenna sizing and trade-offs.

 Trevor’s key skills and expertise includes: